tgoyne/aegisub/README.md

 Once the dependencies are installed, build Aegisub with `autoreconf && ./configure --with-wxdir=/path/to/Aegisub/vendor/wxWidgets && make && make osx-bundle`.
 `autoreconf` should be skipped if you are building from a source tarball rather than `git`.

+### Linux/Unix

+Make sure you have `libboost` installed.
+For video/audio processing, you will also need `ffms2`.

+If you use Ubuntu or other debian-based distro, you can use `apt` to install these libraries:

+	sudo apt install libboost-all-dev
+	sudo apt install libffms2-dev

+After that, follow the normal compilation path:

+	./configure
+	make
+	make install

 ## Updating Moonscript

 From within the Moonscript repository, run `bin/moon bin/splat.moon -l moonscript moonscript/ > bin/moonscript.lua`.